If you have once lived in Berlin, I bet it wasn’t easy to just leave and forget about this special city.

 2. The Reichstag Building

-This stunning architectural work is the second most visited attraction in Germany after the Cathedral of Cologne.
-From the glass dome on top of the Reichstag Building, you can have a 360o view of Berlin city.
-You can also look into the parliament’s main hall below the glass dome, obliquely indicating the parliament’s openness in its operations.
+This stunning architectural work is one of the most visited attractions in Germany.
+From the glass dome on top of the Reichstag Building, you can enjoy a refreshing 360o view of Berlin city.
+You can also look into the parliament’s main hall below the glass dome, which indicates the parliament’s transparency in its operations.
+Joining a tour around here is free and booking should be made on the Bundestag website beforehand.

 Currywurst (sausage with curry sauce) is quite popular in Berlin.
-No matter how strong your craving for currywurst might be, remember NOT to visit any Currywurst Express fast food chain.
+No matter how much you crave currywurst, remember NOT to visit any Currywurst Express fast food chain.
 Trust me, both their sausage and curry sauce will certainly not live up to your expectations.

 The most popular currywurst stall in Berlin is Curry 36 on Mehringdamm in Kreuzberg District.
-However, there’s a secret currywurst stall right in the city center that tastes even better I think.
-This stall is run by a man from Thuringia and sells the BEST curry sauce I have ever tasted in Germany.
+Meanwhile, my favorite is a secret currywurst stall run by a man from Thuringa right in the city center.
+He sells the BEST curry sauce I have ever tasted in Germany.
 Back in 2013, a set of one sausage with curry sauce and 2 small breads cost only 2 euro.
 No doubt I was a regular customer there!

 4. One of the best summer carnivals in Europe

-Berlin’s annual Carnival of Cultures is an event you surely don’t want to miss if you are planning for a summer trip here.
-The Carnival features a colorful street parade in which Berlin residents of different ethnic cultures showcase their best performances.
+Berlin’s annual Carnival of Cultures is amust-visit event if you are here in the summer.
+The carnival features a colorful street parade in which Berlin residents of different ethnic cultures showcase their best performances.

-I had the opportunity to watch this parade in the summer 2013 and was most impressed with the Korean group, who dressed as PSY and gave a stunning performance of Gangnam Style on the street.
+I had the opportunity to watch this parade in the summer of 2013 and was most impressed with the Korean group.
+There was a guy who dressed as PSY and gave a stunning performance of Gangnam Style on the street.

 5. Jonny K.